renderdraw/docs/getstarted/relationships/setup-of-relationships.md

 - 3D Visualization on a product object
 - Configuration on a Quote Line object
 - Self-Service on a Asset Item through a Salesforce Community.

+The underlying drawing doesn't change, only the usecase and object on Salesforce did.

+Lets jump in and learn how to create relationships between a Salesforce object and a 3D drawing source.

 # Create a Relationship
 Think of a RenderDraw relationship like a formula.
 This formula determines, by object, how we are going to fetch your 3D files and related resources for a given Salesforce Object record.
 At the end of the day, we are looking for a file in a remote destination, from the example above,